An Overview of Xero Payroll Pricing

 Payroll Reporting

-Xero Payroll generates all the necessary payroll reports, including P60s P45s.
+Xero Payroll generates all the necessary payroll reports, including P60s and P45s.
 You can also create custom reports to analyse your payroll data and gain insights into your labour costs.
 Reports can be exported to PDF or Excel for further analysis or record-keeping.

 The ability to build custom reports is an advanced feature, usually only offered by payroll giants like Moorepay and Advanced.
 Although, since Xero is primarily an accounting software provider, it’s not too surprising that it also offers excellent reporting features as part of its payroll tools.